 Deadline: April 1st

-Founded in 1993, the Pi Lambda Theta Graduate Scholar Award rewards master’s in education students with a $1,000 scholarship and complimentary one-year membership.
-To apply, future teachers must have completed at least 12 graduate credits, obtain a minimum overall GPA of 3.5, display leadership potential, significantly contribute to volunteer efforts, and perform uniquely in any education discipline.
-Online admissions aren’t complete without a resume, official transcript, written statement, and two letters of recommendation.
+The Pi Lambda Theta Graduate Scholar Award rewards master’s in education students with a $1,000 scholarship.
+The scholarship comes with a complimentary one-year membership.
+To apply, future teachers must have completed at least 12 graduate credits.
+They must obtain a minimum overall GPA of 3.5.
+They must display leadership potential, and significantly contribute to volunteer efforts.
+They must perform uniquely in any education discipline.
+Applications must include a resume and official transcript.
+A written statement, and two letters of recommendation must also be submitted.

 Contact